From A Wiki of Ice and Fire

 Next came the sickly Jaehaerys II.
 Though frail, he was wise and ruled well in his short reign of three years.
 He was followed by his son, Aerys II, who would become known as the Mad King and King Scab because of how frequently he was cut by the Iron Throne.
 Aerys executed Rickard and Brandon Stark in the throne room and demanded that Jon Arryn surrender Eddard Stark and Robert Baratheon to the throne.
 Robert's Rebellion put an end to the Targaryen Dynasty on the Iron Throne after nearly 300 years.
 Aerys was cut down by one of his own Kingsguard, Ser Jaime Lannister, who became known as the Kingslayer.
 Robert was crowned king and the surviving Targaryens fled into exile in Essos.

-- See also: House Baratheon of King's Landing
+- Main article: House Baratheon of King's Landing

 Lord Robert Baratheon of Storm's End ascended to the Iron Throne in 283AC after successfully leading the rebellion against the Targaryens which erupted after Aerys's unjust executions of several important lords and other atrocities.
 The fact that Aerys Targaryen was slain by a Lannister spared Robert from being labelled a kingslayer.
 The dragon skulls in the throne room were replaced with hunting tapestries.